 “Put the mind aside.
 While listening to me, don’t try to understand, just listen silently.
 Don’t figure out whether what I am saying is true or not true.
 Don’t be bothered with its truth or untruth.
 I am not asking you to believe in it, so there is no need to think about its truth or untruth.

-Osho’s talks have been always made available by Osho International Foundation through tapes, and later also via CDs.
-But the digital age has really opened new doors for many more people around the globe to share in this experience.
+Osho’s talks were first made available by Osho International Foundation through tapes and CDs, but now the digital age has really opened new doors for many more people around the globe to share in this experience.

 Today these talks are not only published by the Foundation OSHO.com, but also published and distributed by big media companies including Amazon’s audio publishing entity AUDIBLE.com and Apple’s iTUNES platform.
 What started decades ago with a single person – Osho speaking in India, searching for people who are interested to listen to his message of silence, is now in the 21st Century becoming a meditation tool for a world-wide audience.
 Osho talked to every possible kind of mind, to every type of conditioning to create a door for everybody to enter into meditation.
 One can start with ‘OSHO Singles’, individual talks in which Osho speaks about a specific issue or subject, or start directly with a full series of ‘OSHO Talks’, given over consecutive days, which can be amount to 15 hours or even 30 hours and allow everybody to have a full experience of what Osho offered to the world.